PMI Knowledge base

 How to edit a GoGreen plan

-What is GoGreen Planning?
+Purpose What is GoGreen Planning?
 Planning is a new module that initially supports the GoGreen cockpits with financial elements for environmental targets.
-This module is prepopulated using the latest Live Forecast and estimates based on historical financial (P&L) data.
-This article is geared toward department heads, controllers and GMs with budget...
+This module is prepopulated using the latest Live Forecast consumption from the GoGreen cockpit.
+It then calculates the associated costs based on historical financial (P&L) data.
+This...

 read more